City Guide for: Pascual Abaj, Guatemala

 Day Trips

-1 - 1.5 hours by car or bus Escape to the breathtaking beauty of Lake Atitlán, a volcanic crater lake surrounded by towering volcanoes and picturesque Mayan villages.
+Escape to the breathtaking beauty of Lake Atitlán, a volcanic crater lake surrounded by towering volcanoes and picturesque Mayan villages.
 Panajachel, the gateway to the lake, offers stunning views, a lively atmosphere, and a variety of activities.
-Explore the town's colorful streets, browse the artisan shops, and enjoy the sunset over the lake.
-From Panajachel, you can easily take a boat to explore other villages around the lake.
+Explore the town's colorful streets, shop for handicrafts, or take a boat trip to visit other villages around the lake.

 Travel Time